 What affects PED?

-- of substitutes: If a product has many substitute products it will have a elastic demand.
-For example, Coca-Cola has many substitutes such as Pepsi, 7 Up etc. Thus a change in price will have a profound effect on its demand (If price rises, consumers will quickly move to the substitutes and if price lowers, more consumers will buy Coca-Cola).
+- No. of substitutes: if a product has many substitute products it will have an elastic demand.
+For example, Coca-Cola has many substitutes such as Pepsi and Mountain Dew.
+Thus a change in price will have a greater effect on its demand (If price rises, consumers will quickly move to the substitutes and if price lowers, more consumers will buy Coca-Cola).

-- Proportion of Income spend on commodity: goods such as rice, water (necessities) will have an inelastic demand as a change in price won’t have any significant effect on its demand, as it will only take up a very small proportion of their income.
-Luxury goods such as cars, on the other hand will have a price elastic demand, as it takes up a huge proportion of consumers’ incomes.
+- Proportion of income spend on commodity: goods such as rice, water (necessities) will have an inelastic demand as a change in price won’t have any significant effect on its demand, as it will only take up a very small proportion of their income.
+Luxury goods such as cars on the other hand, will have a high price elastic demand as it takes up a huge proportion of consumers’ incomes.

 Producers can calculate the PED of their product and take a suitable action to make the product more profitable.

 Revenue is the amount of money a producer/firm generates from sales, i.e., the total number of units sold multiplied by the price per unit.
 So, as the price or the quantity sold changes, those changes have a direct effect on revenue.

 If the product is found to have an elastic demand, the producer can lower prices to increase revenue.
 The law of demand states that a price fall increases the demand.
 And since it is an elastic product (change in demand is higher than change in price), the demand of the product will increase highly.
 The producers get more revenue.

 If the product is found to have an inelastic demand, the producer can raise prices to increase revenue.
 Since quantity demanded wouldn’t fall much as it is inelastic, the high prices will make way for higher revenue and thus higher profits.

 The PES of a product refers to the responsiveness of its quantity supplied it to changes in its price.